| Andalucia > Malaga > Velez Malaga

 M-260 Malaga-Velez Malaga

-Velez-Malaga also offers a tram that began to work in 2006 (the first in Andalusia) and linked Torre del Mar with Velez-Malaga, although it stopped working due to the government’s low budget.
+Velez-Malaga also offers a tram that began to work in 2006 (the first in Andalusia) and which linked Torre del Mar with Velez-Malaga, although it stopped working due to the government’s low budget.

-To get to Velez-Malaga from Malaga by road, you can either take the coast road that borders the whole coast or the motorway towards Granada, where you’ll have to turn off towards Velez-Mala.
+To get to Velez-Malaga from Malaga by road, you can either take the coast road that borders the whole coast or the motorway towards Granada, where you’ll have to turn off towards Velez-Malaga.
 If you need a vehicle you can check out our prices for car hire in Malaga.